gabrieldalanyi/QA-Automation-AboutYou.ro-Project/README.md

 Verify that the Login page is displayed correctly with all the required fields such as username, password, and Login button.
 Test the user login process with valid and invalid credentials, including checking error messages and handling.
-Verify the "Forgot Password" functionality is working as expected, including password reset and email notifications.
+Verify the "Ai uitat parola?" functionality is working as expected, including password reset and email notifications.
-Test the "Remember me" feature to ensure that it persists the user session across multiple sessions.

 Homepage: